ritualsmm/ritualsmm/README.md

 ## About me
 #### Hey!
-My name is Ivan, and I'm a QA Engineer with a passion for the Web3 industry.
+I'm a QA Engineer with a passion for the Web3 industry.
 Skilled in research and writing content in English.

 ## Tools
 <div>